-We note that a special case of the Bures-Wasserstein graph mean problem is the setting where only two graphs are given, i.e., where $m=2$ in \eqref{eq:graph_avg_BW}.
+A special case of the Bures-Wasserstein graph mean problem is the setting where only two graphs are given, i.e., where $m=2$ in \eqref{eq:graph_avg_BW}.
 Namely, by defining the weights as $\lambda_1=t$ and $\lambda_2=1-t$ for $t\in (0,1)$, the solution to \eqref{eq:graph_avg_BW} can be understood as the interpolation between two graphs.
-For the classical Wasserstein problem this is also called displacement interpolation, and the solution for $t\in (0,1)$ defines a geodesic in the space $(\mathcal{P}_{2}(\mathbb{R}^n), \mathcal{W}_2)$ \cite{mccann1997convexity, villani2021topics}.
+For the classical Wasserstein problem this is also called displacement interpolation, and the solution for $t\in (0,1)$ defines a geodesic in the space $(\mathcal{P}_{2}(\mathbb{R}^n), \mathcal{W}_2)$ \citep{mccann1997convexity, villani2021topics}.
 If the two given measures are Gaussian, there is a closed-form solution to the displacement interpolation problem.
-These results can be extended to problem \eqref{eq:graph_avg_BW}, which gives a closed-form solution of the graph Laplacian interpolation that can be interpreted as the trajectory of a dynamic graph between two time instances.
-For completeness, we present the following result for this setting. \begin{theorem} Let $G_0$ and $G_1$ be two graphs with Laplacians $L_0$ and $L_1$ that satisfy Assumption~\ref{ass:psd}.
-Then the Bures-Wasserstein mean of these two graphs with weights $1-t$ and $t$ for $t\in(0,1)$ has the graph Laplacian $L_t = S_t^\dag$, where
+These results can be extended to problem \eqref{eq:graph_avg_BW}, which gives a closed-form solution of the graph Laplacian interpolation.
+For completeness, we present the following result for this setting. \begin{theorem} Let $G_0$ and $G_1$ be two graphs with signed weighted graph Laplacians $L_0$ and $L_1$ that satisfy Assumption~\ref{ass:psd}.
+Then the Bures-Wasserstein mean of these two graphs with weights $1-t$ and $t$ for $t\in(0,1)$ has the signed weighted graph Laplacian $L_t = S_t^\dag$, where

-\end{theorem} \macrocompress \begin{proof} See supplementary material. \end{proof} \minicompress It is worth noting the connection between the analytical solution in the interpolation setting from Theorem~\ref{thm:geodesic} and the iteration in Algorithm~\ref{alg:bary}.
-In particular, in the case that $m=2$, and when choosing the starting point $S_0=L_1^\dag$, the iteration in Algorithm~\ref{alg:bary} corresponds to \eqref{eq:interpolation} and thus converges in one step. \looseness=-1
+\end{theorem} \begin{proof} See supplementary material. \end{proof} It is worth noting the connection between the analytical solution in the interpolation setting from Theorem~\ref{thm:geodesic} and the iteration in Algorithm~\ref{alg:bary}.
+In particular, in the case that $m=2$, and when choosing the starting point $S_0=L_1^\dag$, the iteration in Algorithm~\ref{alg:bary} corresponds to \eqref{eq:interpolation} and thus converges in one step.